Determine your eligibility – Visit on business

 - being trained by a Canadian company that has sold you equipment or services.

 Under the North American Free Trade Agreement, a U.S. or Mexican national may also take part in other activities, such as research, marketing and general services.
-For more information, see the Foreign Affairs, Trade and Development Canada website.
+For more information, see the Global Affairs Canada website.

 If you plan to stay longer than six months or plan to work in Canada, you may be considered a temporary worker and have to apply for a work permit.